What are The Amazing Aloe Vera Benefits and Uses for Health?

-From beverages to skin product, Aloe Vera has found its use in many products for healing and repairing since ages.
+From beverages to skin product, Aloe Vera has found its use in many products for healing and repairing for ages.
 The history of Aloe Vera depicts its usage from 1500 BC by Egyptians for medicinal purposes.
-It is part of succulent family, which is known for storing water in their leaves and stems.
+It is part of the succulent family, which is known for storing water in its leaves and stems.
 This makes them easy to maintain.
-It is not just any other green cactus looking plant sitting in your garden, in fact it is used as a key ingredient in many products by multi-dollar companies.
+It is not just any other green cactus looking plant sitting in your garden, in fact, it is used as a key ingredient in many products by multi-dollar companies.
 You can find Aloe Vera in soaps, shampoo, moisturizers, face and body creams, sunscreen lotions, hair gels, healthy drinks and beverages.
 When taken orally, it has shown results in constipation and other digestion problems.
 But are they safe to use?
 How to extract and use the gel?
 How exactly is it beneficial?
 Can people of age groups use it?
 You will find answers to all these questions in this article.

 Aloe Vera and its extraction: